topwaye/klingon/README.md

 you play what you didn't play
 cards you play
 cards that you play
+at which place do you play cards school or home

 klingon shows how our brains actually think to form sentences